r96922081/RoTK3-Prototype/README.md

 # RoTK3-Prototype

-Implements some internal affairs functions of the game: Romance of Three kingdom III (KOEI Sangokushi III)

-It is written by C# and WPF
+A simulation of  "Romance of Three kingdom III (KOEI Sangokushi III)", written by C# and WPF.
+But only partilly done

 <h2>Snapshots</h2>